Feudi di San Gregorio – heritage and innovation (updated)

 The Campanian Heritage

 Campania has an ancient wine history and, according to Ian D’Agata*, at least 56 unique indigenous grape varieties.
-There are international varieties planted here, but unlike in some other parts of Italy, their presence is small.
-Indeed, the vineyards of this sun-baked land made some of the greatest wines of antiquity, such as Roman Falernian.
+There are international varieties planted here too, but unlike in some other parts of Italy, their presence is small.
+Indeed, the vineyards of this sun-baked land made some of the top wines of antiquity, such as Roman Falernian.
 In those days, this region was Romana Felix, the fertile countryside.
-Many of those ancient varieties survived to the present day because, unusually, they avoided phylloxera and also because the area couldn’t afford to replant with fashionable international varieties.
+Many of those ancient varieties survived to the present day.
+Unusually, they avoided phylloxera.
+But also because this area couldn’t afford to replant with international varieties.

 Campania is a land of contrasts.
 It has a long and beautiful Mediterranean coastland, Mount Vesuvius and the cultural heritage of Pompeii, all magnets for tourism.
 Moving inland, hills and the Apennine mountains dominate.
 These mean there are many different terroirs ideal for wine growing, often on volcanic soils.
 Gastronomically, this is the home of real pizza and fantastic seafood, fruit and vegetables.
 Meanwhile, the coastal wealth of Amalfi and Capri collides with grinding Neapolitan poverty and heavy industry.
 On the coast, the climate is balmy, while inland, winters can be severe.

-Despite the history of winemaking here, the wines had been in a long decline.
-By the 1980’s, critic Burton Anderson described a “sea of mediocrity”.
+Despite the history of winemaking here, winemaking had been in a long decline.
+By the 1980’s, critic Burton Anderson described it as a “sea of mediocrity”.
 Despite the enormous potential of this land, cheap bulk wines were the norm.
 At most, there were a handful of quality producers.